CognasDev/MinimalApiGen/README.md

 **MinimalApiGen** is a .NET 9 library that leverages Roslyn incremental generators to create minimal API routes and their associated services using a Fluent syntax.
 It simplifies the process of setting up API routes, business logic and mappings, aiming to make it quicker to develop and maintain minimal RESTful API's.

+The generation is split into two parts, Query (GET, GET by id) and Command (POST, PUT, DELETE).

 ## Features

 **Fluent Syntax**: Define API routes and services in a readable and maintainable manner.